Science

 These topics provide the foundation for Key Stage 4.

-The assessments for combined science and separate sciences are as follows:
+The assessments for Combined Science are as follows:

 - 40% AO1: Recall of science knowledge